apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.4.0/index.md

 This one is big.
 Airflow now has the ability to schedule DAGs based on other tasks updating datasets.

 What does this mean, exactly?
-This is a great new feature and lets DAG authors create smaller, more self-contained DAGs, that can chain together into a larger data-based workflow.
+This is a great new feature that lets DAG authors create smaller, more self-contained DAGs, which chain together into a larger data-based workflow.
 If you are currently using `ExternalTaskSensor` or `TriggerDagRunOperator` you should take a look at datasets -- in most cases you can replace them with something that will speed up the scheduling!

 But enough talking, lets have a short example.
 First lets write a simple DAG with a task called `my_task` that produces a dataset called `my-dataset`: